ICJ dismisses Sudan’s genocide case alleging UAE backing of RSF rebels

 Sudan descended into a deadly conflict in mid-April 2023 when long-simmering tensions between its military and rival paramilitary forces broke out in the capital, Khartoum, and spread to other regions.

-Both the Rapid Support Forces and Sudan’s military have been accused of abuses.
+Both the Rapid Support Forces and Sudan’s military have been accused of abuses as they battle each other.

-The UAE, a federation of seven sheikhdoms on the Arabian Peninsula and a US ally, has been repeatedly accused of arming the RSF, something it has strenuously denied despite evidence to the contrary.
+The UAE, a federation of seven sheikhdoms on the Arabian Peninsula and an ally of the United States, has been repeatedly accused of arming the RSF, something it has strenuously denied despite evidence to the contrary.